Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain

 Equipped with these results, we can now explore to what extent the remarkable properties observed in the open case \cite{ReadSaleur07-1} carry over to the bulk case.
 Our conclusion is that the algebraic properties of the finite periodic spin chain and the bulk LCFT are again very similar.
-The crucial new ingredient is that the JTL algebra goes over, in the continuum limit, to a bigger algebra than $\VirN$, the product of the left and right Virasoro algebras.
+The crucial new ingredient is that the JTL algebra goes over, in the continuum limit, to a bigger operator algebra than $\VirN$, the product of the left and right Virasoro algebras.
 This algebra -- which we call \textit{interchiral}, mixes the left and right moving sectors, and is generated, in the symplectic fermions case, by the additional field

 with conformal weights $(1,1)$.
-Most of the present work is devoted to identifying this algebra $\interchalg$, studying its properties, and using it to provide a new analysis of the symplectic fermions LCFT.
+More formally, we construct an inductive system of $\JTL{N}$ algebras, together with their spin-chain representations, and identify the inductive limit with an infinite-dimensional operator algebra $\interchalg$ generated by the modes of the field $S(z,\bar{z})$.
+Most of the present work is devoted to explicitly identifying this interchiral algebra $\interchalg$, studying its properties, and using it to provide a new analysis of the symplectic fermions LCFT.
 We believe that the concept of interchiral algebra will prove fundamental in the analysis of more complicated cases -- in particular those at central charge $c=0$ -- as will be discussed in forthcoming work.